 She is a trained death investigator.
 She has also had a number of jobs that include medical records clerk,

 graphic artist, web developer and a short stint in the U.S. Navy.
-She's spent the past twenty-seven years as a freelance writer and journalist.
+She's spent the past twenty-six years as a freelance writer and journalist.

 She started her career as a newspaper and magazine features reporter, specializing in the arts and entertainment.
 She also worked as a foreign correspondent for Reuters Wire Service while living on Guam, covering the arts and politics.
 Over the River, Through the Woods is her debut novel.

-Today, she lives in the beautiful, rainy Pacific Northwest with three very spoiled cats named after Star Trek Deep Space 9 characters.
+Today, she lives in the beautiful, rainy Pacific Northwest with three very spoiled cats named after fictional characters.

 THE OUDERKIRK HOUSE, my second novel, 8-years in the crafting, is ready for the query process.